Skip to main content

 You may also find private-practice SLPs in administrative, clinical, and consultative capacities within public health departments and local, state, and federal government agencies.

-Starting your private speech-language therapy practice isn’t easy, but it can be rewarding.
+Starting your private speech-language pathology practice isn’t easy, but it can be rewarding.
 Owning your own business gives you greater freedom to make career decisions that align with your goals, and with that comes higher earning potential.

 ASHA has compiled valuable resources to help you establish and manage your private practice.
 Things you’ll need to consider to build your business include: